 In its desire to support individuals of diverse backgrounds in 2007 the Provost's Office along with the Dean of the Hofstra College of Liberal Arts & Sciences developed a full-tuition scholarship to support one new student annually through the completion of their PhD.

 Two-single year, tuition scholarships are awarded to beginning PhD students in Clinical Psychology.
 These endowed awards, the Harold E. Yuker and Julia R. Vane Scholarships, cover tuition costs of $20,000 towards one academic year.
 They are typically awarded to students with outstanding academic records who show great promise in the field.

 Some PhD candidates are interested in university-based careers after graduation.
 It is useful for these students to have teaching experience.
 Doctoral students may be hired at the rank of adjunct instructor and become a member of the faculty when positions arise.

 - Course Assistantships

-Funding is also available to Ph.D. candidates to help with the completion of their doctoral dissertations.
-Students can apply to Professor Charles Levinthal for funds to purchase equipment or test supplies, to pay for research subjects, etc. Awards up to $500 are given.
+A yearly department fund of $7,500 is available to doctoral candidates completing their dissertations.
+Students apply for funds to purchase equipment or supplies, to pay research subjects, etc. Awards have typically averaged around $500.

 In summary, a number of sources of financial assistance are available for students in the Ph.D.
 Program.
 However, as noted above, costs at Hofstra and on Long Island are moderate to high, and students must be able to pay for their own education through personal resources, family support, savings, loans, etc.